VertigoRay/VertigoRay.github.io/_posts/2019-02-27-powershell-file-exists.md

 - PowerShell
 - PoSh
 ---
-There are many ways to skin a cat, and with powershell, that's no exception.
-This blog will show you three way that I'm familiar with.
+There are many ways to skin a cat, and with PowerShell, that's no exception.
+This blog will show you three ways that I'm familiar with.

 # `Test-Path`

-This is probably the most common, and works will for a quick and simple solution.
+This is probably the most common, and works well for a quick and simple solution.

 ```powershell
 PS > Remove-Item 'C:\Temp\*'